 6. The Opkey recorder window and a default web page open up.
 Enter the URL and use the login credentials to sign in to the web page.

-10. Click Dynamic Object for the ClickButton step.
-The dynamic object possesses changing properties.
+12. Click Dynamic Object for the ClickButton step.
+The dynamic object possesses changing object properties.
 In this example, we aim to locate the Sign Out button on the webpage.
-Add Sign Out as the value for the logicalname and TextToSearch parameters in the dynamic object property.
+Add Sign Out as the value for the logical name and TextToSearch parameters in the dynamic object property.

 This will enable Opkey to locate the Sign Out button using these object properties and proceed with the step.
 Finally, click the back icon at the top and close the input data window.

-12. Save the test case and click Run icon at the top.
+1. Save the test case and click the Run icon.
 Select Run on Browser.

-14. Click on Advanced Settings to add a build name, select the agent, and finally click on Start Run to begin the execution.
+4. Click on Advanced Settings to add a build name, select the agent, and click Start Run to begin the execution.

 Note: If you are a Mac device user, select Agent Spock to execute the test.
 Use Opkey Execution Agent to execute test cases on a Windows device.